Using Parameters and SubID to Track Links

 What is a SubID?

-What is an URL parameter?
+What is a URL parameter?

 For example, you might have: